One minute guide: Fostering for children with disabilities

 • complex health needs

-• a combination of the above
+• or a combination of the above

 The service accepts sibling groups where one of the siblings meets this criteria.

-How is the service accessed
+How the service is accessed

-When a potential match is identified, a foster carer profile can be shared with the child and family (where appropriate) which includes pictures and information about the home and foster carers.
+When a potential match is identified, a foster carer profile can be shared with the child and family (where appropriate), which includes pictures and information about the home and foster carers.

 Key contacts and more information

-You can also contact the Fostering Children with Disabilities team by calling: 0113 378 3665.
+You can also contact the Fostering Children with Disabilities Team tel: 0113 378 3665.

 Printable version